 To learn more about the Mining Sector Diagnostic, please find an overview here.

-Reports on Colombia and Indonesia’s mining sectors now available
+Reports on Colombia, Indonesia and Serbia’s mining sectors now available

 Using the Mining Sector Diagnostic (MSD) tool developed by the World Bank, comprehensive assessments of the mining sectors for two countries—Colombia and Indonesia—are now publicly available.
 The results of an MSD can form the basis for a policy dialogue and sector reforms that build a vibrant mining sector, contributing to inclusive growth, poverty reduction and shared prosperity.

 The Colombia MSD provides a detailed assessment of strengths and weaknesses - particularly around how to address mining governance challenges and leverage mining’s contribution to sustainable development.
 The MSD found that an integrated environmental-mining regulation would reinforce sustainability practices in the mining sector.
 At the same time, Colombia needs to develop a comprehensive policy for artisanal and small-scale mining (ASM).
 The MSD’s proposed reform agenda has now informed the country’s National Development Plan 2018-2022, including its mineral production diversification strategy.

 Indonesia: improving the impact of mining on local communities

 The Indonesia MSD, conducted in the context of a broader country engagement, brought stakeholders together to build a mining policy reform agenda and address issues in mining management.
 While mining tax administration is a key strength in the country, Indonesia needs to consult more with local communities, monitor and mitigate against environmental and social impacts and improve public disclosure and dissemination of information.
 All stakeholders have now come to an agreement on how to use this information effectively within the Natural Resource and Governance Initiative, funded by the Government of Canada (DFATD) to ensure more effective natural resource governance.